UN migration agency elects American as 1st woman director, replacing her European boss

 The U.S. and the EU are both major funders of IOM facing challenges with mass migration.
 Critics fault the EU for failing to do more to prevent migrants from taking often-deadly boat trips across the Mediterranean Sea from North Africa to Europe.

-UNHCR, the U.N. refugee agency, and others have expressed concern about how changes to U.S. migration law will affect people trying to cross the U.S.-Mexico border.
+Geneva-based UNHCR, the U.N. refugee agency — which has some overlap with what IOM does — and others have expressed concern about how changes to U.S. migration law will affect people trying to cross the U.S.-Mexico border.

+Pope is likely to face extra scrutiny in whether she speaks out against any perceived missteps in Biden’s migration policy, and she alluded to the difficulties faced by migrants who trek across central America to reach the United States.

+“As the director-general for the International Organization for Migration, I’m not working for the United States government,” she said.
+“So my view is that it is important that we as an organization call out practices, no matter who they’re coming from, and acknowledge whether they work or they don’t work.”

 IOM, which counts 175 member countries, is responding to mass migration crises in places as diverse as Bangladesh, Ukraine, Sudan and South American nations that neighbor Venezuela.